 Presented by William M. Bannon, Jr., PhD

-Registration will close in approximately two weeks for the first session of the new 6-week webinar class Mastering a Mediating or
+Early registration is currently open for the next session of the new 6-week webinar class Mastering a Mediating or Moderating Effects

-Moderating Effects Research Study hosted by StatsWhisperer, Inc. This session will be held from March 18, 2019 to April 25, 2019.
+Research Study hosted by StatsWhisperer, Inc. This session will be held from July 1, 2019 to August 8, 2019.

-The registration fee of $300 covers the cost of registration and of all course materials.
-Registration will be available until the first day of the
+The early registration fee of $250 covers the cost of registration and all course materials.
+Early registration will close Friday, May 24, 2019

 Email Dr. Bannon with questions about the course or assistance with registration at: firstname.lastname@example.org